medcomdk/MedCom-FHIR-Communication/docs/assets/documents/020_Governance-for-Reliable-Messaging-in-general.md

 * Scenario #4 - Message is sent normally, acknowledgement is lost along the way
 * Scenario #5 - (Re-)Sending Modified Message

-### 2.2.1 Scenario #1 - Normally successful unsolicited message or request message flow with acknowledgement request (Google translated)
+### 2.2.1 Scenario #1 - Normally successful unsolicited message or request message flow with acknowledgement request

 An unsolicited message or request message is sent with a new request for a positive acknowledgement from the Sending EcoSystem to a Receiving EcoSystem.

 The Receiving EcoSystem **SHALL** always send a positive acknowledgement to the Sending EcoSystem.

-### 2.2.2 Scenario #2 - Duplicate an unchanged message with a positive acknowledgement request (Google translated)
+### 2.2.2 Scenario #2 - Duplicate an unchanged message with a positive acknowledgement request

 Duplication of an unchanged message can be done in one of the following ways: